openedx/docs.openedx.org/source/developers/how-tos/enable-translations-new-repo.rst

 on a fork by following the steps below:

 #.
 Fork the `openedx-translations repo`_.
 #.
-Make a pull request to your fork and modify the `extract-translation-source-files.yml`_ workflow to include your
+Make a pull request to your fork and modify the `extract-translation-source-files.yml`_ workflow to use your
-   repo and your organization name ...... **TODO:** add example https://github.com/Zeit-Labs/openedx-translations/pull/1/files

-**TODO:** Add full test instructions like Shadi, Brian and Omar tested in their forks.
+   repo, your organization name and the branch in the clone section.
+   For example, the `frontend-lib-special-exams testing pull request`_ uses the ``Zeit-Labs/frontend-lib-special-exams`` repository with the branch set via ``ref: fix-i18n``.

+#.
+Modify the `extract-translation-source-files.yml`_ workflow to run ``pull_request`` events.

+#.
+Verify that an automated source translation pull request is created on your fork similar to the
+   `chore - add updated translation source files`_ pull request.

 #.
 Add any test translations to your fork of the `openedx-translations repo`_ in the repo directory to overcome the
    fact that translations don't exist in the upstream `openedx-translations repo`_ yet.